Jevaughnfowler/DELI-cious/README.md

-🥪 DELI-cious Sandwich Shop CLI
+🥪 DELI Sandwich Shop CLI

-DELI-cious is a terminal-based Java application that simulates a sandwich shop ordering system.
+DELI is a terminal-based Java application that simulates a sandwich shop ordering system.
 It allows users to build their own sandwich from scratch or select from curated signature options.
 Perfect for demonstrating object-oriented principles, user input handling, and dynamic menu logic in Java.

 ✨ Features
 🥪 Build your own or choose a signature sandwich